revaldinho/f100l/src/doc/F100CPU.rst

 |                      |              |  dependent   |             |               |
 +----------------------+--------------+--------------+-------------+---------------+

-The F100-L represented very good value for a military spec part but was less competitive with parts from other manufacturers designed and packaged for less rigorous commercial requirements.
+The F100-L represented good value for a military spec part but was less competitive with parts from other manufacturers designed and packaged for less rigorous commercial requirements.
 This made the F100-L less attractive for use in the nascent personal computer market created by the 8 bit processors.
 Additionally many of these 8 bit processors actually provided 16 bit